githubteacher/cbs-cities/README.md

 # cbs-cities

 Please share favorite cities and 1 thing you like about them.
-- Team leader, please fork this repo
+- Team leader, please fork this repo and add collaborators for each team member
 - Every team member, create a feature branch with your favorite city (look out for naming)
 - Collaborate (comment on all PR's and a change)
 - Merge feature branches